7 Haight/Noriega: History

-The 7 Haight and Ocean line extended to 49th and La Playa via Lincoln and a former Park & Ocean Railway right of way through Golden Gate Park.
+The 7 Haight and Ocean line extended to 49th and La Playa via Lincoln and a former Park and Ocean Railroad right of way through Golden Gate Park.
 The line was truncated to 48th and Lincoln in 1947 after a bridge was deemed unsafe.
 Streetcar service ended on July 3, 1948, and the route was thereafter served by trolleybuses.

 By 1952, the 7 terminated at Golden Gate Park, effectively a short turn of the 71 Haight/Noriega and 72 Haight/Sunset which both continued further south and west.
 The 72 was discontinued in 1983, being partially replaced by the 29 Sunset.
 The 7 Haight was discontinued in 2009.

 The 71 was renumbered to 7 in 2015.
 Rapid buses were discontinued in 2017 and replaced with local service.